Bipulkumarsingh/Bipulkumarsingh/README.md

 ### Hi there, I'm Bipul kumar singh - aka Bipul singh kashyap 👋

 ## I'm a Developer and Instructor!
-- 🔭 I’m currently working on a Chart Summary!
+- 🔭 I’m currently working on a chart summary!
 - 🌱 I’m currently learning everything 🤣
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 This year Goals: Learn new strategy pattern in python
 - ⚡ Fun fact: I love to watch Anime

 <h3 align="left">Connect with me:</h3>
 <p align="left">